 Type of Business

 The type of business you operate plays a significant role in determining the cost of liability insurance.
-Businesses that are considered high-risk, such as construction companies or medical practices, may face higher premiums due to the increased likelihood of accidents or damages.
+Businesses considered high-risk, such as construction companies or medical practices, may face higher premiums due to the increased likelihood of accidents or damages.
 On the other hand, low-risk businesses, such as consulting firms or online retailers, may enjoy lower insurance premiums.

 Business Size